EleventhHour-Projects/.github/profile/README.md

 - JavaScript / TypeScript
 - Python
 - Web APIs and services
-- Databases and backend systems

 Each repository documents its own stack and setup.

 ## Contributors

 Maintained by two friends collaborating on hackathons and personal projects.

-## License

-Each repository specifies its own license unless stated otherwise.